mike42/6502-assembly-intellij/README.md

 - Find usages
 - Refactor/rename a label and its usages
 - Comment/uncomment blocks of code
-- Code folding for scopes, procedures and macro definitions.
+- Code folding for scopes, procedures and macro definitions

 ## Installation